Primary-school Chinese: the lowdown

 If your child is learning Chinese at school and you want to help them get to grips with it, or if you fancy giving it a go yourself, try these resources:

 - Better YCT is a series of apps that helps children learn Mandarin with games, songs and stories (for ages 4 to 14).

-- BBC Mandarin for children: games and activities that introduce Chinese-language basics such as numbers and sounds.
+- BBC Bitesize KS2 Mandarin offers video clips for Chinese language learners and games and activities that introduce Chinese-language basics such as numbers and sounds.

 - Ancient China for Kids: packed with information about every aspect of Chinese culture, with games, calligraphy and drawing exercises.

 - Buy primary-school workbooks and access to online games for children learning Mandarin at Primary School Chinese